philipp-schwarz/draw16/README.md

 **Draw16.drawText8**(texture, font, color, text, x, y) - draw text at x, y using a texture, font and color
 There can be more than one font in a texture.
 The default value for font is 0 and the default for bold text is 1.
 All ASCII characters are supported.
 Special characters can be drawn using ~ right before the character.
-Edit font.png to add
+Edit font.png to add more special characters.

 This part is under construction.
 Transparency, 16px height and monospace fonts are not available yet.